 Many were residences of India’s royal families while others were designed with a level of opulence that would please any royal visitor, with top-notch service, and a well-trained army of staff at one’s beck and call.

-Escaping into a royal fantasy is something lovers of luxury could easily slip into while travelling in India.
+Escaping into a royal fantasy is something lovers of luxury could easily slip into while travelling in India and a real treat to add to your India itinerary.
 Here are six regal experiences.

 Palace hotels in India

 Rambagh Palace oozes opulence, with rooms decked out in silk drapes, rich fabrics, lavish furnishings and objects d’art.
 Guests can play polo, feast under elaborate chandeliers and gaze indolently at lovely royal gardens.

 Built in 1835, the palace was the home of the queen’s favourite handmaiden before becoming a royal guesthouse and hunting lodge.

 1925 was the start of more glamorous times when handsome polo-playing Maharaja Sawai Man Singh II made it his home.
 The Maharajah and his Maharani, Gayatri Devi, were feted by English high society.
 The Maharani was named the most beautiful woman in the world by Vogue magazine in 1940.

 Visiting Rambagh Palace is one of the things to do in Jaipur you shouldn’t miss.
 The most distinctive of its 79 rooms and suites are the Peacock Suite and the Maharani Suite, which was redecorated by the Maharajah’s favourite designer, Hammond’s of London, as a gift to Maharani.